niten2/rss_feed_upwork/README.md

 # Rss feed upwork
----

-sending letters to your email if new jobs appear in the upwork feed
+Sending letters to your email if new jobs appear in the upwork feed

 # Setup